 Forcible oral sodomy is punishable by a maximum of 20 years in state prison.
 It is a Level 3 sex offense that requires sex offender registration every 90 days for life.

 If you are accused of a sex offense, it is imperative that you preserve your right to silence and hire a competent attorney who can offer you the best protection during your investigation and court proceedings.
 Do not talk to anyone about your case—not the police, not your alleged victim, and not your friends and family.
 Instead, call a qualified and successful defense lawyer who can advise you and advocate for you as you face a serious felony charge.
-Call (405) 418-8888 to arrange a free, confidential case analysis by an experienced sex crime defense attorney.
+Call (405) 418-8888 to arrange a free, confidential case analysis by an experienced sexual assault defense attorney.